LWE 216 - Traffic Enforcement & Invest

 Course Description

 Traffic Enforcement and Investigation will include traffic control enforcement, the law and prosecution of operating under the influence of alcohol.
-Student must be registered with LWE coordinator prior to class enrollment.
 Group 2 course.

 Credit Hours